Cities2Modding/LegacyFlavour/README.md

 2. **Transparent Zone Grid Cells**: We've made zone grid cells transparent for a cleaner, more visually appealing city layout, allowing for a more immersive city planning experience.

-3. **Re-worked color Zone colour scheme**: Changes the colour scheme of zones to better match Cities Skylines 1.
+3. **Re-worked colour Zone colour scheme**: Changes the colour scheme of zones to better match Cities Skylines 1.
 (UI icons will be updated too in the near future).

-4. **Color-Blindness Modes**: This is WIP and currently in testing.
+4. **Colour-Blindness Modes**: This is WIP and currently in testing.
 Cycle zone colours to match a scheme for specific types of colour blindness.

 5. **Toggle Shortcuts**: